personalSol/devNotes/1 - notes/b. languages/cpp/cpp datatypes.md

 for char
 - char
-	- must be initialized with `'` single quotes and not double
+	- must be initialized with `'` single quotes
 - ![[vlc_ODr8n1wrA6.png]]